kmncirl/LMS01/README.md

 );
 ```
 - **borrower** table stores borrower details.
+- id: Primary key, integer, unique identifier for each borrower.
+- borrower_name: Text, name of the borrower, must be unique.
+- date_of_birth: Text, date of birth of the borrower.
 ```sql
 CREATE TABLE IF NOT EXISTS borrower (
     id INTEGER PRIMARY KEY,